 And he falls off the window.
-And, "There's your act of love right there!
+And, while using an icicle as a telescope to watch Kristoff: "There's your act of love right there!
 Riding across the fjords like a valiant, pungent reindeer king!"

 When Anna tells the guys they can't come into Elsa's castle with her, she specifically tells them to give her a minute.
 Dejectedly, Olaf starts quietly counting.
 Made even funnier when Olaf sits down besides Kristoff, and Kristoff starts sadly counting with him from four.
-Exactly one minute of film time later, in the middle of Anna's attempt to convince Elsa to return to Arandelle:
+The joke pays off exactly one minute of film time later, in the middle of Anna's attempt to convince Elsa to return to Arendelle: